alexdevero/alex-devero-blog/__drafts__/draft--javascript-type-coercion.md

 ### Coercion to boolean

 When you want to explicitly convert something in boolean you can do that with `Boolean()` function.
 Implicit coercion will happen in two situations.
-First is in logical context.
+The first situations is a logical context.
 For example, inside the `if...else` statement.
 The second situation is when you use one of the logical operators, the `||`, `&&` or `!`.

 ```JavaScript
 // Implicit coercion to boolean